Tinkerforge/doc/en/source/Tutorials/Tutorial_Extending/Tutorial.rst

 the stack.
 The other Master Bricks can however be used to connect more Bricklets.

-The Master of a stack powers each device of the stack over its USB connection with a maximum of 500mA.
-Every driver Brick in the stack can to be powered by its own on-board power-connector.
-To again reduce wiring and save space it is possible to use a
+The Master of a stack powers each device in the stack over its USB connection with a maximum of 500mA.
+The motor power of each motor driver Brick in the stack can to be supplied by its own black on-board power-connector.
-:ref:`Power Supply <primer_power_supplies>`, which
-is attached at the bottom of the stack (below the lowest Master Brick).
+To reduce wiring once more and save space it is possible to use a :ref:`Power Supply <primer_power_supplies>`, which is attached at the bottom of the stack (below the lowest Master Brick).
-These boards power the stacks internal power pins.
+These boards power the stacks 5V pins and internal power pins.
-That means, that each driver Brick which is not powered by its on-board power-connector is powered through the stack by the Power Supply.
+That means, that the motor power for each motor driver Brick which is not supplied by its on-board power-connector is supplied through the stack by the Power Supplies supply voltage directly.
+If the Power Supply is supplied with 20V then this 20V is also available as the motor power for each motor driver Brick in the stack.

 Additionally the Power Supply creates a 5V line to power the devices of the stack.
 No power is drawn from the PC if a Power Supply